gregheidenescherjr/Containerized-Windows/README.md

 The best part of this project is I can focus on my activity without exposing the rest of the PC, within reason.

 I do frequently crash my computer and have to restore it often, but I think we can head into a better OS in general.

 -----Usage-----
 Extract to your desired location of preperation.

-Right-Click Run Install.ps1
+Right-Click Install.ps1, Run with Powershell

 DO NOT INSTALL THIS YET!!!

 Please wait for the first inital full release, and feel free to view the files, the first upload was 5/30/2022.

 -----Minimum Requirements-----